HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking whether package ‘latrend’ can be installed ...
+WARNING
     ```
-    Packages required but not available:
-      'Rdpack', 'longitudinalData', 'mclustcomp', 'caret'

-    Packages suggested but not available for checking:
-      'kml', 'mixtools', 'funFEM', 'akmedoids', 'dtwclust', 'mixAK'

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    Found the following significant warnings:
+      Warning: no DISPLAY variable so Tk is not available
+    See ‘/c4/home/henrik/repositories/matrixStats/revdep/checks/latrend/new/latrend.Rcheck/00install.out’ for details.
+    ```

+*   checking Rd files ...
+WARNING
+    ```
+    prepare_Rd: no DISPLAY variable so Tk is not available
     ```

 # ldsep